sarl/sarl-jekyll-website/docs/official/reference/general/SwitchExpression.md

 The main expression, i.e. the parameter of `switch` can also be a computed value instead of a field or variable.

-> **_Important Note:_** A case must contains an expression.
-If you want to do nothing
-> for a given case, put an empty block after the colon character.
+<p markdown="1"><span class="label label-warning">Important Note</span> A case must contains an expression.
+If you want to do nothing for a given case, put an empty block after the colon character.</p>

 ## 2. Default Case